The Slide Show/ Neckerchief Slides

 pride.

-could be heard.
-I brought the finished slide to a Den Leader's meeting and they
+heard.
+I brought the finished slide to a Den Leader's meeting and they all

-all wanted the directions.
+wanted the directions.
 I am a Den Leader for my 3rd grade son's Bear Den.
-My

-2nd year Webelos son loved it and wanted to show his den.
-He got so excited he
+My 2nd year Webelos son loved it and wanted to show his den.
+He got so

-designed a flag of the United States to wear as a slide.
-I'll get you those
+excited he designed a flag of the United States to wear as a slide.
+I'll

 Beaded-Look Slide